 Other types of explosions occur due to overpressure in boilers, but can also take place when a container holding pressurized flammable liquid experiences structural failure.
 Gas explosions can happen from a combination of gas leaks and electrical malfunction that causes sparks that ignite the gas, or from gas tank defects.

 Workers in the oil and gas industry, mining, chemical plants, paint factories, and power plants are at higher risk for industrial plant accidents.
 The combination of toxic chemicals, complex machinery, and lax safety programs can create the unsafe conditions that lead to fatal accidents.
 The following are common contributing factors in industrial plant accidents:

 Injuries from industrial accidents that are not fatal can range from burns and lacerations, or broken bones to blindness, hearing loss, and other disabilities.
 Workers exposed to toxic chemicals and carcinogens may develop occupational illnesses or diseases such as respiratory ailments or cancer.
 Treatment for injuries related to an industrial accident may involve hospital treatments or surgery and require extensive rehabilitation afterwards.

 If you have been injured in a work-related industrial plant accident, you can file for Workers’ Compensation benefits.
 If your claim is successful you can expect to receive some or all of the following benefits:

 Moreover, third party claims can be made for industrial plant accidents caused by equipment failure or defects.
 Families that have lost a loved one to an industrial accident can pursue death benefits and are advised to consult with an experienced Workers’ Compensation lawyer who has dealt with industrial accident cases.

-If you or someone you love has been injured in an industrial accident, let the Philadelphia Workers’ Compensation lawyers at the Law Offices of Gross & Kenny, LLP, handle your claim so that you can focus on recovering from your injuries.
+If you or someone you love has been injured in an industrial accident, let the Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, handle your claim so that you can focus on recovering from your injuries.
 We will fight to recover the maximum benefits allowable for your case.
 Call us today at 267-589-0090 or contact us online to schedule a free consultation in our Philadelphia offices.